Why use this platform? Why cancel certified emission reductions (CERs)?

 Will I own the CERs after my purchase has been completed?

-No. You are buying the cancellation of CERs that you have selected and purchased.
-The Provider does not transfer legal ownership of the CERs to you.
-Instead, the CERs are cancelled (put out of circulation, similar to destroying them for no further use) and you receive a certificate that confirms the purchase of the voluntary cancellation of CERs.
+No. You are purchasing the cancellation of CERs that you have selected.
+The provider of the CERs does not transfer legal ownership to you.
+Instead, the CERs are cancelled (put out of circulation, blocking them for further use) and you receive a certificate for the voluntary cancellation.

 Will I get a certificate for the cancellation of the CERs?

 Yes.
-You will receive a digital certificate of the purchase of the voluntary cancellation of the CERs in the email address you provided on the platform between 1 and 2 working days after your purchase has been completed.
+You will receive a digital certificate (an attestation) of the purchase of the voluntary cancellation of CERs to the email address you provided on the platform.
+This attestation will show the name of the beneficiary to whom the certificate is presented and the reason of the offsetting.
+The attestation will be sent out within 2 working days after your purchase has been completed.

 Can I indicate the reason why I am purchasing CERs in the certificate?

 Yes.
-When you check out your purchase, you will be asked to indicate the reason for the purchase.
+When you check out your order, you will be asked to indicate the reason for the purchase.
 You can select between a series of standard options, or you can provide your unique reason in the text box.
+In the second checkout screen, you can use the option “Show attestation preview” to see how your final certificate will look like.

 Can I cancel CERs which are located in the registry of Annex I countries under the UNFCCC, such as the European Union registry?